 1. Millet Seed Extract

 Millet seed extract is a little botanical ingredient with major healthy hair cred.
-A scientific study in Germany found that taking a combination of millet seed extract, L-cysteine and pantothenic acid could significantly improve the hair growth rate of women with hair loss.
+A scientific study in Germany found that taking a combination of millet seed extract, L-cystine and pantothenic acid could significantly improve the hair growth rate of women with hair loss.

 Millet seed extract also is rich in plant sterols such as linoleic acid and miliacin for healthy hair and healthy scalp.
 Miliacin in particular can improve scalp health by helping to repair skin damage and reduce inflammation.